-The TSDB engine is upgraded.
-For 48xlarge and 96xlarge instances, data can be written to an unlimited number of timelines.
-For instances of other specifications, the supported number of timelines is increased to 10 times the original number of timelines.
+The TSDB engine is updated.
+For 48xlarge and 96xlarge instances, the number of timelines that can be written is unlimited.
+For instances of other specifications, the maximum number of timelines that can be written is increased to 10 times the original maximum number of timelines.

 V2.2.8 released on August 10, 2018

 Data generated at a single point in time can be queried.